colla00/Machine-Learning-Days-of-Code/README.md

-# Machine Learning Days of Code
+# Machine Learning Days of Code Challenge
 Participating in the Women Who Code's Machine Learning Days of Code Challenge